Nutrition After Surgery: What to Focus On

 For example, this peanut butter coffee smoothie is delicious, and no protein powder is needed.

-But, in injury recovery or after surgery, supplementing twice a day can boost you to that high protein threshold, especially when you don’t feel like eating any more chicken.
+But, in injury recovery and for nutrition after surgery, supplementing twice a day can boost you to that high protein threshold, especially when you don’t feel like eating any more solid forms of protein.

 That way, you can direct your appetite towards what you’re craving, like ice cream.

-On top of that, it’s smart to focus on nutrient-dense foods in order to take in enough complex carbohydrates, antioxidants and essential fatty acids – this healthy homemade trail mix has it all.
+On top of that, it’s smart to focus on nutrient-dense foods to take in enough complex carbohydrates, antioxidants and essential omega 3 fatty acids.

-Similar to fueling a 20 mile run, eating 30-60 g of complex carbohydrates per hour (yes, per hou!) delays glycogen depletion and keeps enough glucose available to fuel the cells hard at work healing your body.
+Similar to fueling a 20 mile run, eating 30-60 grams of complex carbohydrates per hour delays glycogen depletion and keeps enough glucose available to fuel the cells hard at work healing your body.

-There will be times during your recovery that you need to eat, even though you don’t want to.
+There will be times during your recovery for nutrition after surgery when you need to eat, even though you don’t want to.

 Unless you’re eating lots of seafood, you’re probably lacking omega-3s, so supplementing can be a smart fix.